 Did you know one out of every three people over 65 has some level of hearing impairment?
-An estimated 48 million people report having some hearing loss in the United States alone.
+That’s millions of people.

 Hearing loss is much more common than most of us think.
 And we may feel alone or have the desire to hide our hearing loss from those we love.

 But it doesn’t have to be this way.

 In fact, hearing aids have only become more accessible over the years.
 Part of that is thanks to the advances in battery technology.
 After all, batteries were initially developed in the 1700s, so we’ve seen hundreds of years of improvements!